Do you feel lost in life and want to find your purpose? Then read this complete summary of the book “Ikigai.”

 Are you craving to live a more fulfilling and joyful life?
 If so, then let’s look to the East and discover the ancient Japanese philosophy of Ikigai.

-The book Ikigai talks about the Japanese island of Okinawa, which is a “blue zone,” or a place where people live to 100 or more years.
+The book Ikigai talks about the Japanese island of Okinawa, which is a “blue zone,” or a place where people live to be 100 or more years old.
 On the island is Ogimi, more famously known as “The Village of Longevity.”
 People here have the highest life expectancy in the world.

 How do they use ikigai principles to live such long and happy lives?